amithalperin/pythonProjectSCA2/README.txt

+1. change the ip to yours
+2. first run the "server_chat" file, then the "client_start_gui" file.

 RULES:
 *	To start a private session you have to send 'private' and after that send the user name that you want to talk with (example: 'vader').